 - Jamaica: 7 large copper-gold projects totaling 536km2in an emerging copper-gold porphyry country play; a mining‐friendly jurisdiction with British mining law and good infrastructure.

 - Canada: 3 copper‐gold‐molybdenum projects in an emerging copper-gold porphyry belt;

 - Promising platinum group metals project in Quebec.

-- Spring 2017: Next exciting phase of exploration drilling to begin on Jamaican properties, focusing on highly prospective targets.
+- 2018: Next exciting phase of exploration currently underway on Jamaican properties, focusing on highly prospective targets.

 - Large portfolio of properties ensures steady news flow.